coronarymcq/shop/legal/TO DO.md

 16. Add: When clicking on one of the Nav buttons on the side bar to automatically hide the sidebar back to where it was

-17. **~~Remove the title of the index header-logo to save time and avoid complexity fixing the translation and the updating the function for diff pages~~**
+17. **Remove: ~~The title of the index header-logo and for the sign up, and login in page html to save time and avoid complexity fixing the translation and the updating the function for diff pages (EASY)~~**
 <!-- This has been removed and updated -->